jkkummerfeld/text2sql-data/systems/baseline-template/README.md

 We fixed the bug and changed the evaluation to compare the filled in query.
 Second, the splits were not correctly determined for the smaller datasets

-The table below shows the old and new results, with substantial shifts (5+) in bold.
+The table below shows the old and new results, with substantial shifts (5+) in bold with a star.
 None of the non-oracle results shifted substantially.
 There are some large drops for the oracle entities setting (ATIS and Scholar), but the results do not change the findings of the paper.
 The reason some values improved is that when filling in the query with slots tags that are inconsistent with the chosen template are ignored (and so cases that were previously wrong are now right).